cirosantilli/markdown-style-guide/README.md

             - item 22

 - Either separate all list items of a list by newlines, or don't separate any of them, but never mix both, which is unspecified what happens in mixed cases.
 If you absolutely need a mixed case, use raw HTML.

+    TODO understand this point better.
+The standard is underspecified here.

     Good: